At a Glance

-All customers must abide by this policy when testing with minors with UserTesting
+This article sets forth requirements for testing with minors.
+All customers must abide by this policy when testing with minors with UserTesting.

 Process and Requirements

-- Customers are required to agree to and sign UserTesting’s Minor Panelist Addendum.
-An employee at UserTesting must contact email@example.com to request a copy of the Minor Panelist Addendum and include context in such requests outlining their customer’s Test plans/goals and detailing their interactions with the Professional Services team.
+- Customers are required to agree to and sign UserTesting’s Minor Contributor Addendum.
+An employee at UserTesting must contact email@example.com to request a copy of the Minor Contributor Addendum and include the context in such requests outlining their customer’s Test plans/goals and detailing their interactions with the Professional Services team.

-- UserTesting will allow customers that have signed the Minor Panelist Addendum to conduct Tests utilizing Minor Testing Panelists between the ages of 13 and 17 if such individuals are located within the United States, and between the ages of 16 and 17 if such individuals are located in Canada and the United Kingdom.
+- UserTesting will allow customers that have signed the Minor Contributor Addendum to conduct Tests utilizing Minor Testing Contributors of any age in the United States, and between the ages of 16 and 17 if such individuals are located in Canada and the United Kingdom.

 - The parent or legal guardian must be present at all times during a test.

-- Customers are responsible for ensuring their Tests do not prompt for or collect any personally identifiable information (“PII”) of Minor Testing Panelists.
-The UserTesting team will review Recordings to help ensure that no personally identifiable information (“PII”) is recorded, though the customer is ultimately responsible for ensuring its own compliance with this requirement as the owner of such Recordings.
+- Customers are responsible for ensuring their Tests do not prompt for or collect any personally identifiable information (“PII”) with the exception of audio of Minor Testing Contributors.
+The UserTesting team will review Recordings to help ensure that no other personally identifiable information (“PII”) is recorded, though the customer is ultimately responsible for ensuring its own compliance with this requirement as the owner of such Recordings.

-- Minor Testing Panelists must be recruited by having their parent(s) or legal guardian(s) register with UserTesting and pass the applicant screening criteria to be an approved Participant of the UserTesting panel.
-A parent or legal guardian must then grant their consent (both in writing and verbally immediately prior to the minor participating in the Test) to have the Minor Testing Panelist use the parent or guardian’s account.
+- Minor Testing Contributors must be recruited by having their parent(s) or legal guardian(s) register with UserTesting and pass the applicant screening criteria to be an approved Contributor of the UserTesting Contributor Network.
+A parent or legal guardian must then grant their consent (both in writing and verbally immediately prior to the minor participating in the Test) to have the Minor Testing Contributor use the parent or guardian’s account.

-- Parental consent must be obtained in three steps: first in the screener, second in the scenario, and third in the first task.
+- Parental consent must be obtained in three steps: first when recruiting/screening, second in the scenario, and third in the first task.

 Personal Identifiable Information (PII)

-- During a webcam session (Live Conversation) or during an unmoderated session, the customer cannot capture a minor’s face as it constitutes sensitive PII and is prohibited on the UserTesting Platform.
+- The customer cannot capture a minor’s face as it constitutes prohibited PII and is prohibited on the UserTesting platform.

-- Minor Testing Panelists cannot link their real social media accounts during a Test.
+- Minor Testing Contributors cannot link their real social media accounts during a Test.

-- The customer is responsible for any information shared with or by the Minor Testing Panelist during the session.
+- The customer is responsible for any information shared with or by the Minor Testing Contributor during the session.